chadkluck/serverless-deploy-pipeline-atlantis/README-4-Tutorial.md

 ## Tutorial 3: CloudFormation project stack from the CLI

+Before we begin, make sure you have set up the proper permissions using [README #1 IAM Policies](README-1-IAM-Policies.md).

 A CodeStar project is good for quick and dirty applications.
 Maybe proof of concepts, sandboxes, etc., but doesn't really have a development to production pipeline.
 Plus, it has limitations, such as:

 - 15 character limit on ID